gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

 ## Pre-requisites

 * OpenShift 4.4 cluster
-* Assumption that you have a `coffeeshop-monitoring` and `coffeeshop` namespace similar to the coffeeshop scenario.
+* Assumption that you are using the coffeeshop scenarion and have a `coffeeshop-monitoring` and `coffeeshop` namespace similar to the coffeeshop scenario.

 ## Setup Application Monitoring